 This paper is structured as follows: Section \ref{sec: prelim} is to recall the basic notions and notations.
-In section \ref{sec: var-Geroch-energy}, a careful inspection of generic variations of the Geroch mass is carried out.
+In section \ref{sec: var-Geroch-energy}, a careful inspection of generic variations of the Geroch mass---with the involvement of a non-trivial shift---is carried out.
 Subsection \ref{subsec: variation-Wrho} is to determine those conditions which guarantee monotonous behavior of the Geroch mass, whereas subsection \ref{subsec: getting-control} is to discuss the alternative ways of getting control on its $\rho$-dependence.
-Section \ref{sec: IMCF} is to indicate that the proposed construction will indeed yield an inverse mean curvature foliation.
-The new method allowing to construct a high variety of Riemannian three-spaces is presented in details in section \ref{sec: new-construction}.
-It starts by dynamical determination of the shift, in subsection \ref{subsec: dyn_shift}, and then by making various choices for the lapse, in subsection \ref{subsec: dyn_lapse}.
+Section \ref{sec: IMCF} indicates that the proposed construction will indeed yield an inverse mean curvature foliation.
+The new method allowing the construction of a wide variety of Riemannian three-spaces is presented in detail in section \ref{sec: new-construction}.
+It starts by dynamical determination of the shift, in subsection \ref{subsec: dyn_shift}, and then proposes various choices for the lapse, in subsection \ref{subsec: dyn_lapse}.
 Asymptotically flat configurations are investigated in subsection \ref{subsec: more results}.
 The paper is closed in section \ref{sec: final-remarks} by our final remarks.
-An explicit example, with scalar curvature that is negative on ``half'' of each of the spherical leaves but for which both the positive mass theorem and the Penrose inequality hold, is also given there.